-- Have a framework for developing policies and practices related to the National Standards;
+- Developed a framework for policies and practices related to the National Standards;

-- Understand the legal and regulatory requirements specific to community foundations, as well as a better understanding of the implications and trade-offs in drafting policies and operating procedural decisions;
+- Understood the legal and regulatory requirements specific to community foundations, as well as gained a better understanding of the implications and trade-offs in drafting policies and operating procedural decisions;

-- Understand factors to consider in cash management, asset allocation, and fees;
+- Understood factors to consider in cash management, asset allocation, and fees;

-- Address latest changes in FASB requirements, tax reform and donor-advised fund regulations; and
+- Addressed the latest changes in FASB requirements, tax reform and donor-advised fund regulations; and

-- Be more conversant in complicated fiscal issues, and better able to take your case to your Board.
+- Became more conversant in complicated fiscal issues, and better able to take their case to their Board.

 In addition to the in-person convening, this course also includes an online element.
-The online learning will take place via the Council on Foundation’s Learning Management System (LMS), before and after the in person convening.
+The online learning takes place via the Council on Foundation’s Learning Management System (LMS), before and after the in person convening.